 Utilizing Two or More Methods for Effectiveness

 Integrated Pest Management, or IPM, is a pest control practice in which two or more methods are utilized in order to achieve the desired control of a target pest or pests.
-In general, IPM provides effective control of the target pest(s) through monitoring of pest levels in which a threshold level has been established in order to determine the necessary measures in which to reduce or limit the population levels.
+In general, IPM provides effective control of the target pest(s) through monitoring of pest levels in which a threshold level has stinging insect established in order to determine the necessary measures in which to reduce or limit the population levels.

 There are many important aspects to the Integrated Pest Management process.
 The first step is a thorough inspection to determine the location and extent of an infestation, the conditions present that are promoting the infestation and to establish potential damage caused by the pest.
 Identifying potential harborage areas, potential points of entry or sources of the infestation and any limiting factors in the control of the target pest are all extremely important as well.
 Depending on the pest, the inspection may need to include all levels of the structure including crawlspaces on both the interior and exterior.